How to Hire a Wedding Band in 2026

 For example, if you’re having a rustic festival-style wedding in a countryside barn, you might look to hire a folky Mumford-style band – one that includes instruments like a cajon and banjo.

-We’ve noticed more a more themed weddings recently – such as an 80s- or 90s-themed wedding, or a Disney theme for example.
+We’ve noticed more and more themed weddings recently – such as an 80s- or 90s-themed wedding, or a Disney theme for example.
 If you’re having a wedding full of 90s throwbacks (complete with 90s games for guests to play of course), then you’d probably want to book a 90s wedding band.
 Their repertoire would feature all the 90s classics, UK garage tunes, old school hip hop and RnB music.

 2. Decide on your ideal budget for the band